 And are you in one?

-Much like the pain scale—that inexact linear graph that helps you chart the intensity of your own anguish—relationships, in the year 2020, carry on in gradients.
+Much like the pain scale—that inexact linear graph that helps you chart the intensity of your own anguish—relationships, carry on in gradients.
 There’s a fluid spectrum at play here.
 Gone are the days of the dating/not dating binary.
 If you disagree, I would humbly suggest that you are an outlier here.

 While perhaps, in the dating days of yore, you were single, then you were “going steady,” right now, in the blank space between “single” and “coupled” there’s casual dating, maybe a preliminary “hooking up” stage, followed often by exclusivity—arguably, formal dating’s precursor.
 But somewhere, lingering around the casual dating stage, there’s another vague, amorphous phase: The Situationship.